WFMT

 WFMT (98.7 MHz) is a commercial FM radio station in Chicago, Illinois, with a classical music radio format.
 It is part of Window to the World Communications, Inc, in the same company as Chicago's PBS member station WTTW.
 WFMT seeks donations on the air and on its website.
-The station's studios and offices are on North Saint Louis Avenue in Chicago.
+The station's studios and offices, co-located and shared with WTTW, are at the Renée Crown Public Media Center on North Saint Louis Avenue in the North Park neighborhood of Chicago.

 WFMT has an effective radiated power (ERP) of 6,000 watts, and transmits from atop the Willis Tower in Downtown Chicago.
 It broadcasts using HD Radio technology.

 Programming

 WFMT has been broadcasting classical music since 1951.
 Its website says WFMT "strives to entertain, engage, and above all, respect its listeners with a quality and variety of programming found nowhere else".
 It is also the primary station of the nationally syndicated WFMT Radio Network and a jazz network available to other public radio stations around the U.S.

-Hosts on WFMT include Candice Agree, Lisa Flynn, John Clare, Kerry Frumkin, LaRob K.Rafael, Jan Weller, David Schwan, Kristina Lynn, and Peter Van de Graaff.
-Weeknights, Exploring Music with Bill McGlaughlin is heard.
+As of September 2026, hosts on WFMT include Candice Agree (who became Lead Host in the summer of 2026), Lisa Flynn (who served as Lead Host for several years before stepping away from that role in the summer of 2026), Jan Weller, Kristina Lynn, Robbie Ellis, Kerry Frumkin, David Schwan, and Peter Van de Graaff.

+Weeknights, Exploring Music (formerly titled Exploring Music with Bill McGlaughlin) is heard.
 Weekly broadcasts include the Chicago Symphony Orchestra, New York Philharmonic, San Francisco Symphony Orchestra and Metropolitan Opera.
 Weekends feature shows on baroque music, folk music, Latin American classical music, and chamber music.
 The syndicated weekly show With Heart and Voice airs Sunday mornings.
 On Saturday at twelve o'clock they have an opera.

 Programs can be heard through its satellite services and online via several streaming services.
 WFMT is the only individual radio station that is an associate member of the European Broadcasting Union.